How to Become a Chiropractor

 While we honor our rich chiropractic history, we are not defined by it.
 Instead, we strive to create an environment for academic debate and exploration of ideas.

 What’s the school like?

 The best way to find out what a chiropractic school is like is by visiting.
-Schools may put on multiple admissions events a year for prospective students.
+If it’s not possible to attend in person, check out the program’s virtual events.

-Similarly, to get a feel for the campus and the life of a student, you can schedule an individual tour.
+Similarly, to get a feel for the campus and the life of a student, you can schedule a virtual visit.

 Where is it located?

-In any case, think through the implications of the school’s location.
-Also, don’t forget to research the place in terms of overall lifestyle.
+And don’t forget to research the location in terms of overall lifestyle.
 Remember, you’ll be spending several years in the area.